-Painters can say how they work in pastels or oils, but I’m unable to address how a poem happens.
-One may just as soon ask why the goldfinch just landed on the echinacea; or why the Mongols halted at Vienna; or why the blackbird, and not the crow, got to Stevens first.
+While a painter may speak of color or light, I’m unable to address how a poem happens.
+One could as well ask why the goldfinch landed on the echinacea just now; or why the Mongols halted at Vienna; or why the blackbird, and not the crow, got to Stevens first.

 I chose to stand by my shortcomings and limitations.
 Maybe others, slow and struggling like myself, will find a glitch of solidarity in our digital isolation.
 Maybe authentic Genius, when God sees fit to finally return it to us, will have someone against whom to measure itself.
 This is all, really, that my poems are “about.”

 * J.R.R.
 Tolkien, The Monsters & the Critics (HarperCollins, 2007)